 As a result, English consonant clusters, such as the ‘dr’ in “drive,” are sure to have more vowels inserted in the center.
 In this situation, the letter’ d’ is pronounced with an extra vowel as ‘do.’

-In Japanese, we use no consonant after a word (except for n).
+We use no consonant after a word (except for n) in Japanese.
 Thus, if an English borrowed word ends in a consonant sound (e.g., “mic”), the Japanese counterpart will almost certainly include a vowel: Maiku.

 The grammar of Japanese can be simple on a broad level.
 There are a few particles to know.
 But verb conjugations are the most crucial part of Japanese grammar to master.

 This is straightforward once you grasp the basics.
-While it may seem a little tricky initially, it is simple to understand, with only a few exceptions.
+While it may seem tricky initially, it is simple to understand, with only a few exceptions.
 Grammar textbooks and classes can help immensely.

 What most people find difficult is the honorifics.